Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Bipartite entanglement quantification protocol

-Second, the relation between the entanglement of A and B and the maximal entanglement that can be generated in A being non-monotonic and widely spread will damage the predictive power of the protocol.
-Nonetheless, we note that the states shown in Fig.~\ref{Nmax}, for example, are randomly sampled, on the contrary, if the states we want to characterize are generated from a known family of initial states and then evolved with a known family of unitary transformations with specific symmetries and conserved quantities, then we would expect the relation between the two quantities of interest to become simpler, though it could still be non-monotonic.
+Second, the fact that the relation between the entanglement of A and B and the maximal entanglement that can be generated within A is non-monotonic, and potentially widely spread, will damage the predictive power of the protocol. \corr{However, we note that this is the expected behavior for generic random states}.
+If the states we want to characterize are generated from a known family of initial states and then evolved with a known family of Hamiltonians with specific symmetries and conserved quantities, which is often the case in practical situations, then we would expect the relation between the two quantities of interest to become simpler, though it could still be non-monotonic.

 In the next couple of sections, we address both of these challenges and show examples on how our protocol can be used effectively.